MausTec/react-edge-o-matic/README.md

 This exposes device state via the new React Context API.
 See the `example/` directory for a project that can connect to the device and print state.

+Two providers are exported, `DeviceProvider` handles device connection, config and commands. `ReadingsProvider` streams reading data from the device.

 More docs forthcoming.

 ```jsx